Teaching experience

 Foundations of Political Theory and International Relations (Fall 2019): first year undergraduate course (four tutorial groups of 15-20 students each).
 Module coordinator: Dr Tobias Theiler.

+While at UCD’s School of Politics, I guest lectured in MA-level courses in research design to speak about qualitative research methods and elite interviews (POL42330 – Research Design; Fall 2021, Fall 2022).
 In May 2019, I participated in a NORTIA masterclass on data gathering and elite interviews, held at the Department of Politics and International Relations, University of Oxford.
-The event was attended by graduate students from Oxford and other UK universities